Grindr

-Grindr (/ˈɡraɪndər/) is a location-based social networking and online hookup application for LGBT people.
+Grindr (/ˈɡraɪndər/) is an American location-based social networking and online hookup application for LGBTQ people.

 It was one of the first geosocial apps for gay men when it launched in March 2009, and has since become the largest and most popular gay mobile app in the world.
 It is available on iOS and Android devices in both free and premium versions (the latter called Grindr XTRA and Grindr Unlimited).
 As of September 2023, Grindr has approximately 13.5 million monthly active users.

 The app allows users to create a personal profile and use their GPS position to place them on a cascade, where they can browse other profiles sorted by distance and be viewed by nearby and faraway users depending on one's filter settings.
 Selecting a profile photo in the grid view will display that user's full profile and photos, as well as the option to chat, send a "tap," send pictures, video call, and share one's precise location.

+The app has been criticized over moderation, privacy, and safety issues, including its handling of racist and discriminatory content, including a former ethnicity filter that was removed in 2020 following complaints.
+It has also faced privacy and security concerns, including vulnerabilities that enabled users' precise locations to be identified through trilateration, and its of extensive sharing of user data (including HIV/AIDS status) with advertisers that resulted in a €10 million GDPR fine in Norway.
+Researchers and human rights groups have also raised concerns about the app's use by drug dealers, the risks it poses to younger users because of limited age verification in certain regions, and its exploitation by criminals and state authorities in anti-LGBTQ regimes to entrap, extort, or assault users.
+In addition, the company has faced allegations of unfair labor practices in the United States.